Neo-Mind/WARP/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

 **Additional context**
-Add any other context or screenshots about the feature request here (including any existing solutions which you want to generalize for more apps)
+Add any other context or screenshots about the feature request here Also reference any existing solutions which you simply want to extent for other apps.